corda/cordapp-trial-framework/docs/cordapp_architecture.md

 The Cordainsure trial animation can be used as a reference: https://nextproject.co/cordainsure/overview.html

 The animation is constructed from the transaction history of a single central provider within the trial.
 However, not all use cases have a central node involved in all transactions.
 In that case an additional observer would need to be added to the network or the ledgers of all involved parties would need to be combined.

+To build the animation log into a central node who has seen all transactions and query the following data:

+1. ssh into the Corda node's VM
+2. Copy the h2 database into the VM: `sudo docker cp <cordapp_container>:/opt/corda/persistence.mv.db .`
+3. Copy the h2 database to your local machine `scp r3@<node_dns>.eastus2.cloudapp.azure.com:~/persistence.mv.db .`
+4. Run H2 `.../h2/bin/h2.sh` http://h2database.com
+5. Log into the database:
+    1. `jdbc:h2:/<location of database file>/persistence`
+    2. username `sa`
+    3. password is in the node.conf of the datastore (eg. Cordacorda1!)
+6. `SELECT * FROM VAULT_TRANSACTION_NOTES`
+7. Copy paste the results into an excel spreadsheet for sharing